terraform-aviatrix-modules/terraform-aviatrix-aws-sdwan-cisco/README.md

 tunnel_cidr | 172.31.255.0/28 | CIDR for creation of tunnel IP's.
 At least /28 is required, even in non-HA.
-This is because the module will always carve out 4x /30. aviatrix_asn | 65000 | ASN To be used on Aviatrix Transit Gateway for BGP sdwan_asn | 65001 | ASN To be used on SDWAN Gateway for BGP
+This is because the module will always carve out 4x /30. aviatrix_asn | 65000 | ASN To be used on Aviatrix Transit Gateway for BGP sdwan_asn | 65001 | ASN To be used on SDWAN Gateway for BGP aviatrix_tunnel_creation | true | When set to false, the IPSEC tunnels will not be provisioned to the Aviatrix transit gateway.

 ### Outputs
 This module will return the following outputs: